 Why should you care about what sounds like an arcane rule?

-Partisanship: If senators move forward with ending the filibuster, it will increase partisanship and make it easier for politicians in power to ram through one-sided legislation, silencing minority voices.
-It diminishes the need for lawmakers to work together to legislate.
+Partisanship: If senators move forward with ending the filibuster, it will increase partisanship and diminish the need for lawmakers to work together to legislate.

 Extreme Policies: Increased partisanship and division will only lead to more extreme policies, creating a revolving door of one extreme partisan policy routinely being replaced by another when power changes hands.